Heriot-Watt University Dubai: Courses

+For the 2023–24 academic year, the campus added a Bachelor of Engineering in Robotics, Autonomous and Interactive Systems to its engineering provision.

+Selected postgraduate programmes hold professional accreditation.
+The MSc Facilities Management is accredited by the Royal Institution of Chartered Surveyors, while the MSc Construction Project Management is accredited by both RICS and the Chartered Institute of Building.

+Through the university’s Go Global programme, eligible Dubai students may transfer to a UK or Malaysian campus for a semester, an academic year or longer, provided their degree programme is available at the destination campus.

 At the Dubai Campus, students gain a degree that is taught and examined to the same standards as at the university's campus.
 All of the programs are taught by Heriot-Watt's own faculty, the majority of whom are permanently located in Dubai, supplemented by visiting experts in key fields.